Catalyst-Consulting-Group/terraform-aws-appconfig/README.md

 By default, profiles will be created as `hosted` `AWS.Freeform`, however this can be overridden.
 Please refer to `variables.tf` for more information.

-To create an validator, use the `validators` variable
+To create a validator, use the `validators` variable

 ```terraform
 module "foobar_appconfig" {